szuyuchen/HTML-CSS-company-lp-practice/README.md

 ### Purpose:

 - Use HTML and CSS to create a small business company landing page.
-(Unfinished)

 <img src="" width=400>